-This article provides in-depth fundamental analysis of IST Ltd, an Indian auto ancillary player, which is primarily earning its profits by being the parent company of the landowner of a Unitech Infospace.
+This article provides an in-depth fundamental analysis of IST Ltd, an Indian auto ancillary player, which is primarily earning its profits by being the parent company of the landowner of a Unitech Infospace.

 IST Ltd Research Report by Reader (Ashish Malhotra)